 Protecting employees’ rights throughout Lakeland,Wauchula, Bartow, Haines City, Lake Wales, Winter Haven, Tampa and Sebring

 If you have been injured on the job, it’s important to seek the help of a skilled attorney immediately after getting medical attention.
 These injuries can keep you out of work for an extended period of time and, depending on the severity, may entitle you to workers’ compensation money benefits as well.
-At the law offices of Kaylor, Kaylor & Leto, P.A. we represent victims of work-related injuries in Polk, Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange Counties.
-Our team of attorneys has more than 60 years of combined experience practicing law and an extensive understanding of Florida’s personal injury and workers’ compensation law.
+The law offices of Kaylor, Kaylor & Leto, P.A. represent victims of work-related injuries in Polk, Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange Counties.
+Attorney Nora Leto has more than 30 years of experience practicing law and an extensive understanding of Florida’s personal injury and workers’ compensation law.

 Types of workplace accidents